AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/drill-throughs.md

 ---
 unique-page-id: 18874664
-description: Drill Throughs - Marketo Measure - Product Documentation
+description: Drill Throughs - [!DNL Marketo Measure] - Product Documentation
 title: Drill Throughs
 exl-id: c9ce5a51-e8f9-40ff-aa10-6b059e4998d3
 ---
 # Drill Throughs {#drill-throughs}

-The Marketo Measure Discover experience allows customers to drill into the data set that they care the most about.
-On certain measures throughout Marketo Measure Discover, customers can click into a tile and explore more about that metric.
+The [!DNL Marketo Measure Discover] experience allows customers to drill into the data set that they care the most about.
+On certain measures throughout [!DNL Marketo Measure Discover], customers can click into a tile and explore more about that metric.

 Below is a list of Dashboards and the Tiles that contain drill-throughs and the experience that a user should expect when drilling through.
 Keep in mind that global filters from the dashboard persist when drilling through.